thadguidry/respec/includePermalinks.md

   <dd>Setting this to true tells the system to hide the permalink symbol unless the heading is being hovered over.
 The default is to show the symbol at all times.</dd>
 </dl>

-If you do not want a section to have a permlink indicator, a class of "nolink" on that heading will exclude it.
+If you do not want a section to have a permalink indicator, a class of "nolink" on that heading will exclude it.

 ### Example